 The College of Idaho is a less expensive option when comparing net price to other private colleges in the Northwest.
 The cost of education at the College has remained relatively stable in recent years, with two consecutive years of 3% tuition increases, whereas Idaho’s four-year public schools have experiences annual increases between 4% and 8.4%.

 The College of Idaho believes diversity is critical to educating students for a global stage.
 We actively work to recruit students from all backgrounds to promote dialogue and learning between cultures, beliefs and backgrounds.

 - More than 10% of students at the College are international, representing over 70 countries.

 - Approximately 20% of students are Hispanic, African-American, Asian-American, American Indian, or multi-ethnic.

 - More than 30% of students are first-generation college students.

 - We recently established an endowed chair in Judaic Studies, the first such chair in the Intermountain West.
 The work of the chair includes promoting greater interfaith dialogue and understanding.

 Myth 4: Many college graduates leave with $100,000 in debt

 The average total indebtedness of a College of Idaho graduate is $24,939, virtually the same as graduates of Idaho’s public colleges and universities.
 The loan default rate of C of I students is 3.2%, compared to the national default rate of 13.4%.
 That means College of Idaho students have comparable debt but are able to pay it off more easily.

-- C of I graduates include seven Rhodes Scholars, three Marshall Scholars, 11 Truman and Goldwater Scholars, three governors, a Pulitzer Prize-winning historian, an Academy Award-winning composer, the co-discoverer of Vitamin B12 and the co-founder of Patagonia Outerwear.
+- Graduates of the College include seven Rhodes Scholars, three Marshall Scholars, 11 Truman and Goldwater Scholars, three governors, a Pulitzer Prize-winning historian, an Academy Award-winning composer, the co-discoverer of Vitamin B12 and the co-founder of Patagonia Outerwear.

 - In 2010, workers with a bachelor's degree or higher earned an average of more than $78,000 per year.
 Workers with an associate's degree earned approximately $49,000 per year.
 Those without a high school diploma averaged approximately $29,000 per year.